pradeepthalla80/grocery-share-frontend/replit.md

 ## UI/UX Decisions

 The UI is built with React 19, TypeScript, and Vite 7.
 Styling uses Tailwind CSS v4 with custom design tokens, Lucide React for iconography, and Class Variance Authority (CVA) for component variants.
 The chat interface features a modern modal-based design with conversation lists in a grid, circular avatars, rounded message bubbles, gradient backgrounds, and unread badges.
 Notifications use a bell icon and navigate to the `/chat` page.
 Map integration uses Leaflet v1.9 with React-Leaflet v5 and OpenStreetMap/Nominatim.

+**Branding System (Nov 20, 2025)**: Centralized branding configuration implemented in `src/config/branding.ts` for easy logo and app name updates.
+The BaskMate logo (`/public/logo.png`) is used across all pages (Navbar, Login, Register, Profile).
+All references pull from the single source configuration file.
+Logo scales responsively (h-8 to h-16) on mobile and desktop.
+Meta tags, manifest, and page titles updated to "BaskMate - Your Emergency Pantry Next Door".
+Theme color updated to #1E9B7B (teal from logo).

 ## Technical Implementations